regank617/regank617/README.md

 Ph.D.
 Candidate in Bioinformatics Data Science at the University of Delaware | AI & ML Enthusiast | Pioneering Real-Time Pathogen Detection with Generative AI

-I'm a researcher at the intersection of biology, data science, and electrical engineering.
+I'm a researcher at the intersection of **biology, data science, and electrical engineering**.
 My work focuses on leveraging deep learning (Transformers, VQ-VAEs, and GANs) to enable portable mass spectrometry for detecting airborne threats in real-world settings like hospitals, airports, and subways.
 Passionate about turning complex data into actionable insights, I thrive in collaborative, interdisciplinary teams.
 When I'm not coding or presenting, you'll find me running trails or drumming up a beat.

 **Started this GitHub Setepmber 2025, integrating my educational and professional repositories from 2022 to 2025 into one profile.**
 ## 🚀 Skills